raiden-network/spec/smart_contracts.rst

 SecretRegistry Contract
 ^^^^^^^^^^^^^^^^^^^^^^^

-This contract will store secrets revealed in a mediating transfer.
-It has to keep track of the block height at which the secret was stored.
+This contract will store the block height at which the secret was revealed in a mediating transfer.
 In collaboration with a monitoring service, it acts as a security measure, to allow all nodes participating in a mediating transfer to withdraw the transferred tokens even if some of the nodes might be offline.

 ::